tweksteen/burst/doc/http.rst

   The Request class is the base of Abrupt.
-To create an instance, you have two options: either use a socket or a string representing the whole request into the constructor or use the :fun:c function.
+To create an instance, you have two options: either use a socket or a string representing the whole request into the constructor or use the :func:`c` function.
   Once created, the Request object have the following attributes:

   .. attribute:: method